Freddie16/Freddie16/README.md

 - 👋 Hi, I’m @Freddie
 - 👀 I’m interested in software development,data analysis and data science....
-- 🌱 I’m currently learning ...python,JavaScript,R and SQL
+- 🌱 I’m currently learning ...python,JavaScript,R,React and Ruby
 - 💞️ I’m looking to collaborate on ...github
 - 📫 How to reach me ...freddiemurigi@gmail.com